 - Thoughts of death or dying, including suicidal thoughts

 On rare occasion, someone who has times of feeling depressed may have a condition called bipolar disorder.
 This is a disorder in which they not only may have times of depression, but they also have times of abnormally elevated mood (called mania or hypomania).
-In this condition, they have multiple days or weeks on end of feeling euphoric, not needing very much sleep and still feeling rested and very energetic (this is different than simple insomnia in which they wish they could sleep but can’t), feelings of being better than everyone around them, talking much more quickly than usual, engaging in uncharacteristically risky behaviors without thinking through the consequences, engaging in much more activity than usual, seeming more sexual than usual, and reckless spending of relatively large amounts of money.
+In mania or hypomania, they have multiple days or weeks on end of feeling euphoric, not needing very much sleep and still feeling rested and very energetic (this is different than simple insomnia in which they wish they could sleep but can’t), feelings of being better than everyone around them, talking much more quickly than usual, engaging in uncharacteristically risky behaviors without thinking through the consequences, engaging in much more activity than usual, seeming more sexual than usual, and reckless spending of relatively large amounts of money (note a person does not need ALL of these symptoms in order to have mania or hypomania).
 Importantly, this is not just feeling better than they feel compared to when they are depressed.
 It is a dramatic state of elevated mood in which people around them notice they are not their usual selves, and the behaviors and symptoms create problems in their lives.

 - Worry about many things (for example, sports, school, friends, family, day to day obligations) in a way that feels difficult to control and happening on most days